rcdexta/logstasher/README.md

   ```

 4. Open the index.html file in your browser.
-5. Check out the source for index.html to see how we tie together the `esFactory` and angular.
+5. Check out the source for [index.html](https://github.com/spenceralger/elasticsearch-angular-example/blob/master/index.html) to see how it works.